-In a broad perspective my current research seeks to support the development of low-carbon energy, industrial and agricultural systems, especially those related to the developing bio- and circular economies in areas such as bioenergy, bioprocessing, bio-based production systems and environmental biotechnology.
+In a broad perspective my current research seeks to support the development of low-carbon energy, water/wastewater, industrial and agricultural systems, especially those related to the developing bio- and circular economies in areas such as bioenergy, bioprocessing, bio-based production systems and environmental biotechnology.

 I apply process modelling and simulation to develop integrated models that can be used to design, analyse and optimise systems that involve combinations of processes and technologies, and assess them against sustainability criteria using techniques such as technoeconomic assessment (TEA) and lifecycle assessment (LCA).